North-Coast-GIS-Group/northcoastgis.github.io/README.md

 This repository contains the Github Pages "publishing source" for https://northcoastgis.group

-It's in the folder called "source".
+It's in the folder called "docs".